PAVITHRA-CP/Gender-Detection-from-SMS-Text-Message/README.md

-# Gender-Detection-From-SMS Text Meaasge Using Machine Learning
+# Gender Detection From SMS Text Meaasge Using Machine Learning